bocadilloproject/bocadillo/docs/guides/http/routing.md

-# Routes and URL design
+# Routing

 The point of a web framework is to make it easy to work with HTTP requests, which means managing routes and designing URLs.
 This guide shows you how to do this in Bocadillo.

 ## Overview

 In Bocadillo, **routes** map an URL pattern to a view function, class or method.
-When Bocadillo receives a request, the application router invokes the view of the matching route and returns a response.
+When an application receives a request, its router invokes the view for the matching route and returns a response.

 ## How are requests processed?

 When an inbound HTTP requests hits your Bocadillo application, the following algorithm is used to determine which view gets executed:

 1. Bocadillo runs through each URL pattern and stops at the first matching one, extracting the route parameters as well.
-If none can be found or any of the route parameters fails validation, an `HTTPError(404)` exception is raised.
+If none can be found, an `HTTPError(404)` is raised.
 2. Bocadillo checks that the matching route supports the requested HTTP method and raises an `HTTPError(405)` exception if it does not.
 3. When this is done, Bocadillo calls the view attached to the route.
+If any of the route parameters fails validation, an `HTTPError(400)` exception is raised.
 4. If no pattern matches, or if an exception is raised in the process, Bocadillo invokes an appropriate error handler (see [Route error handling](#route-error-handling) below).

 ## Examples